pfoundation/p.foundation/updates/2025-05-13-introducing_edgeIX_beirut.md

 ## Lebanon’s Chance to Catch Up

 Internet Exchange Points have long been integral to internet growth.
 Many global IXs began as community or academic projects, with the first established in 1988 at a university campus.
 These early IXs demonstrated the benefits of local interconnection: faster, cheaper access for everyone.
-Major tech hubs worldwide—such as Silicon Valley and Amsterdam—now thrive due to robust IXs handling substantial local traffic.
+Major tech hubs worldwide, such as Silicon Valley and Amsterdam, now thrive due to robust IXs handling substantial local traffic.

 However, the Middle East and Africa remain largely underserved in terms of IXs.
 Lebanon’s first attempt in 2007 at the American University of Beirut showed promise but faltered due to limited participation.
 Today, Lebanon still lacks a fully functional IX, exacerbating its digital divide through heavy dependence on international bandwidth.
 OpenIX Beirut aims to transform this landscape, placing Lebanon firmly on the map of globally connected internet communities.

 We are confident this model works.
 For example, Kenya and Nigeria increased local traffic exchange from about 30% to 70% within eight years by developing strong IXs.
 Inspired by these success stories, our ambitious goal is to achieve over 70% local traffic exchange in Lebanon by Summer 2025.
-This means everything—from videos to financial transactions and academic resources—will reach users locally without leaving the country.
+This means everything, from videos to financial transactions and academic resources will reach users locally without leaving the country.

 _With OpenIX Beirut, local ISPs and content providers will directly exchange traffic within Lebanon, significantly boosting speed, reliability, and efficiency._